bnvinay92/bnvinay92.github.io/_posts/2024-05-23-mobile-monorepo.md

 We could have merged the two into a single Gradle project but this would have slowed down ios builds with android build configuration.
 It's also a big change that makes it harder to revert if things go wrong.

 We did not want to duplicate our custom build logic so we extracted them to a separate gradle project.
 This approach also means you have two separate gradle wrappers with their own gradle-wrapper.properties files which we also did not want to duplicate (we point to an in house gradle distribution), so we symlinked them.
-FYI, this won't work on Windows machines.
+FYI, symlinking won't work on Windows machines.

 ### Kotlin Native compilation filters